RDU Land Use Planning

 One of the Raleigh-Durham Airport Authority’s core responsibilities is to provide for the air transportation needs of the growing, vibrant Research Triangle Region.
-To keep the Raleigh-Durham International Airport on track for growth, we’re undertaking a detailed study of the airport’s 5,000 acres to identify future uses.
+To keep the Raleigh-Durham International Airport on track for growth, we’re studying the airport’s 5,000 acres to identify future uses.

 Raleigh’s JDavis Architects is looking at how five major tracts of property may help the airport grow by providing space for new facilities, services or remain undeveloped as part of our commitment to environmental responsibility.